What is a group and what is it for?

 - Email address: This is the email address you can use to send emails to Desk-Net (learn more).
 You can edit the address if you want to.

 You can also create sub-groups that are located hierarchically below another group.
-Hover with the mouse over a group's name in the group list and select the option to add a sub-group from the contextual layer that opens.
+Hover with the mouse over a group's name in the group list and select "+ SUB-GROUP".

 Once you have added a group you can assign users to them (open their profile on the page Admin > Users and use the menu "User works for...").